English football league system: The system

 Level one in the pyramid, the top division of English football, is run by the Premier League (which gives its name to the competition in that division), the winners of which are regarded as the champions of England.
 Levels two to four are run by the English Football League.
 Together, these four divisions make up what is known as "league football".

 The leagues below level four are classed as "non-League football", meaning they are outside the EFL.
-The leagues at levels five to ten comprise the National League System (NLS), and come under the direct jurisdiction of the Football Association.
+The leagues at levels five to ten constitute the National League System (NLS) and come under the direct jurisdiction of the Football Association.
 The top level (level 5) of the NLS is known as "step 1", the next (level 6) as "step 2", and so on.
 Until 2020, level 11 divisions were designated as "step 7", but that year were re-designated as "Regional Feeder Leagues".
+It often happens that the Premier Division of a Regional Feeder League (Step 7 or Level 11) has its constitution given to it by the FA.
+They have to accept it or appeal but cannot reject it at an annual general meeting.

 After the 2023–24 season, four runners-up competed in the play-offs where an additional club was guaranteed promotion from each step 5 division, with the number of relegations from each of the eight level 8 divisions remained at two as each step 4 division increased its divisional size to 22 teams.
 The resulting 16 vacancies at step 5 were filled by relegating only one club per level 9 division, rather than two.
 Ahead of 2024–25, two promotions out of each step 5 division into its step 4 counterpart remained and the number of clubs automatically relegated out of each step 5 division reverted to two, reflecting a long-term FA aim to "create consistency" at each step of the NLS pyramid.